 After three days of catwalks and enough photoshoots to make the head spin, LFWM 19 made one thing abundantly clear: the future of streetwear is all about the 1990s.

 Although we didn’t see many guys wearing backward caps and baggy cargo pants, the likes of Raeburn and Qasimi weren’t afraid of showing off full head-to-toe blocks of color, reminiscent of those outrageous vintage tracksuits which remain so popular today.
-Designer brand Iceberg, in particular, certainly didn’t shy away from bold color combinations and retro-style patterns, with most of their selection absolutely dripping with nostalgia.
+Designer brand Iceberg, in particular, certainly didn’t shy away from bold color combinations and retro-style patterns, with most of their selection dripping with nostalgia.

 Go Bold with Check Patterns

 Check flannel shirts are another unmistakable trend from over 20 years ago, immediately inciting memories of Kurt Cobain and the 90s grunge scene.
-In AW19, however, these striking patterns are set to make a huge impact on men’s winter outerwear instead.
+In AW19, however, these striking patterns are set to make a significant impact on men’s winter outerwear instead.

-LFWM showed check patterns boldly displayed on scarves, trousers and thick winter coats, while they even featured heavily on Craig Green’s futuristic (and bin bag-featuring) menswear collection.
-The likes of Wood Wood and Kent & Curwen also stole the show with some of their gorgeous check designs, flaunting graphic prints and plaid patterns across all manner of comfortable jackets and knitted jumpers.
+LFWM showed check patterns boldly displayed on scarves, trousers, and thick winter coats, while they even featured heavily on Craig Green’s futuristic (and bin bag-featuring) menswear collection.
+The likes of Wood Wood and Kent & Curwen also stole the show with some of their gorgeous check designs, flaunting graphic prints, and plaid patterns across all manner of comfortable jackets and knitted jumpers.

 Instead of playing it safe with our typical black and grey winter coats, the fashion shows are daring us to dream a little bigger in AW19.